batra-mlp-lab/WAY/README.md

 For evalutation you can run `./lingUnet/run_scripts/eval.sh`

-The model which to run will have to be set in the eval.sh file and as well as the `BASEDIR`, `SAVEDIR`, `DATADIR` paths.
+The model which to run will have to be set in the eval.sh file and as well as change the `BASEDIR` path to the location of this repo.
 The file will evaluate the val splits and create a file of predictions for the test set.

-In the paper we ran the model with euclidean distance to obtain these results please change the paramater `distance_metric` to "euclidean".
-We now suggest running with geodesic distance to obtain these results please change the paramater `distance_metric` to "geodesic".
+In the paper we show accuracy on the LED task as defined by euclidean distance to obtain these results just run the eval.sh script with the default parameters and the provided model.
+Note the parameter `distance_metric` needs to be set to "euclidean".
+We now suggest running with geodesic distance to obtain these results please change the parameter `distance_metric` to "geodesic".
 Please see above for explanation of this chance and the results in terms of geodesic distance.

 #### Ablation Parameters
 In order to run the ablations experiments presented in the paper or other parameters for running the model you can change the arguments in `/lingUnet/run_scripts/{}.sh` or in `/lingUnet/run_scripts/cfg.py`